panzerama/critaholic/docs/vcs_testing_lecture.md

         4. We write a _failing_ unit test to fulfill the smallest reasonable chunk of that feature
         5. Git commit as much as you need!
         6. Once it succeeds, rinse and repeat until the feature is done
+        7. DEMO - Write the next failing unit tests, one TDD and one after-thought
+           1.
     4. Now that we have a test, we can prevent regressions!
         1. What happens if I change some content?
         2. Rename a function?
 4. Useful git tools
     1. Git internals, at speed, with log
         - Also, read the docs.
 You need to get used to reading docs _today_
-    1. status
+    2. status
         - What does each color/state mean
         - What does 'restore' or 'reset' do
-    2. diff
+    3. diff
         - How to read a diff
         - Compact summary
         - add -i
-    3. stash
+    4. stash
         - stash, stash push, stash pop
         - stash list
         - look, more meta refs
-    4. checkout
+    5. checkout
         - checkout to move to another commit (detached head state thingy)
         - checkout to emulate cherry-pick
-    5. commit --amend
+    6. commit --amend
         - oops...
-    6. reflog
+    7. reflog
         - Git reference logs, hashes that point to references in code
         - HEAD@{2}
         - really useful if you aren't sure what branch you were working on last
-    7. merge vs. rebase
+    8. merge vs. rebase
         - tl;dr; unless you have a reason, merge
         - rebase is *destructive*, merge is not
         - one *really* good reason: cleaning up messy commit history